jxhfnsaf/MM_2668_anonymous/README.md

 ## Usage

 For the convenience of usage, we considered three different scenarios:
-- For a quick start to use MVPTR, we provide a complete pipeline which takes raw image-text pairs as inputs, please check the Quick Start section.
+- For a quick start to use MVPTR, we provide a complete pipeline which takes raw image-text pairs as inputs, please check the [Quick Start section](#quick-start).
-- To utilize MVPTR on the already-implemented tasks (image text retrieval, vqa, SNLI-VE, Referring Expression), please check the  section that corresponds to the task and dataset.
+- To utilize MVPTR on the already-implemented tasks (image text retrieval, vqa, SNLI-VE, and so on), please check the  section that corresponds to the task and dataset.
 - To fine-tune MVPTR on datasets that are not considered in our experiments, please check the Fine-Tuning on Custom Datasets section.

 ### Prepare the Tools